 - 1.1.53.
 The Developer should review the tax structure to be adopted and the tax treatment to be applied on a project-specific basis, having regard to the likely tax affairs of the relevant parties and the facts and circumstances of the particular Qualifying Project.
 This should be reflected in the Transfer Agreement.
 Ofgem has received guidance from HMRC regarding the treatment of the asset transfer to the Successful Bidder as a going concern for VAT purposes^{16.} This guidance will be provided to both Developers and Bidders via the Data Room for the projects.
 If we receive updated guidance from HMRC on this issue, we will make Developers and Bidders aware of this. - 1.1.54.
 The Developer should put forward their proposed position on capital allowances.
 The sharing, or otherwise, of any tax benefits such as capital allowances is a matter for commercial agreement between the parties having regard to their specific circumstances.
-Therefore, we recognise that the position may be finalised after appointment of the Preferred Bidder.
+Therefore, we recognise that the position may be finalised after appointment of the Preferred Bidder. - 1.1.55.
+Developers should note that Ofgem intends to assume for the purposes of its estimate of costs and calculation of the Indicative Transfer

-16 See the letter from HMRC to Ofgem dated 14 December 2009.
+$^{^{\}rm 16}$ See the letter from HMRC to Ofgem dated 14 December 2009.

-1.1.55.
-Developers should note that Ofgem intends to assume for the purposes of its estimate of costs and calculation of the Indicative Transfer Value that the Successful Bidder will obtain the full benefit of all available capital allowances.
+Value that the Successful Bidder will obtain the full benefit of all available capital allowances.
 If the Developer proposes to retain the benefit of any capital allowances the Final Transfer Value will be reduced to reflect this.